dashhive/DashPhrase.js/README.md

 ### DashPhrase.generate(bitlen)

-Generate a "Base2048" passphrase - each word represents 11 bits of entropy.
+Generate a "Base2048" recovery phrase.\
+(each word represents 11 bits of entropy)

 ```js
 await DashPhrase.generate(bitLen); // *128*, 160, 192, 224, or 256